 So if you want to create inspiration in a time of change, tell your audience why what you want them to do, tell them why it matters: the principles it stands for, the ideals it upholds.

+What are the deeper principles that drive and underpin the work you do?
 How inspired do you feel in your work?
-What are the deeper principles that drive and underpin that work?
-Is there a connection between these two?
+Is there a connection between the two?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.